 While Fiverr is known to have over 960,000 freelancers, LinkedIn has over 800 million active users globally.
 It’s great to know that LinkedIn is able to stand the competition of already established freelance websites.

 With LinkedIn Marketplace, freelancers are more than excited to welcome the platform as an alternative means to promote their services in a highly saturated job market.

 In this article, we will closely look at the new LinkedIn Marketplace Vs Fiverr to determine which is best for you as a freelancer and recruiter of talent.

 LinkedIn Marketplace Vs Fiverr

 The LinkedIn Marketplace is the incumbent disruptor in the freelance marketplace.
-It has been launched in an era where work from home is the new normal.
+It has been launched in an era where working from home is the new normal.

-While Fiverr has been in existence for more than a decade, LinkedIn which has dominated the job ecosystem has come with lots of credibility to compete aggressively with Fiverr.
+While Fiverr has been in existence for more than a decade, LinkedIn which has dominated the job ecosystem has come with lots of credibilities to compete aggressively with Fiverr.

-LinkedIn which has over 30 million active companies and hiring managers, the Marketplace brings closely the recruiters and freelancers for both longe term and short term contracts.
+LinkedIn which has over 30 million active companies and hiring managers, the Marketplace brings close the recruiters and freelancers for both long-term and short-term contracts.

 Benefits of LinkedIn Marketplace to Freelancers